Trump nominee for top Agriculture post withdraws amid Russia probe

 Questions are swirling over Clovis' relationship with George Papadopoulos -- the Trump campaign foreign policy adviser who has admitted to making a false statement to the FBI regarding his interactions with foreign officials close to the Russian government -- and a trip Papadopoulos took during the election where he met with a Russian figure.

-The White House did not comment Wednesday night, and messages to Clovis' attorney were not returned.
+The White House did not comment Wednesday night, and messages to Clovis' attorney regarding the latest developments in the Russia investigation were not returned.

 Asked Monday if Trump was "still comfortable" with Clovis serving in the administration, White House press secretary Sarah Sanders responded, "I'm not aware of any change that would be necessary."

-Note: CORRECTION: This story has been updated to reflect that Clovis' letter was dated on Wednesday.